mmm888/exchange-api-go/cmd/goanda/README.md

 ## TODO

 * Add test code
-* Get more than 5000 past data for "oanda past"
+* Use the concurrency in "goanda past"